szabgab/rust-ebooks/generate-site/index.md

 The epub files were generated using the [mdbook-epub](https://crates.io/crates/mdbook-epub) crate.

-You can download the files from here and the you can [send them to your Kindle](https://www.amazon.com/sendtokindle).
+You can download the files from here and then you can [send them to your Kindle](https://www.amazon.com/sendtokindle).

 ## Books